bfoUP Young Producer Resources

 Species at Risk Partnerships on Agricultural Lands (SARPAL) is an Environment and Climate Change Canada initiative that is focused on working with farmers to support the recovery of species at risk on agricultural land.
-SARPAL funds priority conservation actions currently focused on supporting the Bobolink and the American Badger.
-The Grassland Stewardship Program is one component of the SARPAL initiative in Ontario.
-Other activities through SARPAL include the Badger Way Program and education and outreach activities.
+SARPAL funds conservation actions currently focused on supporting 12 target Species at Risk.

 Precon Sales and Protocol – More to come